-Reconstructive microsurgery is a surgical discipline in which specialized operating microscopes and precision instrumentation are used to repair intricate structures such as blood vessels and nerves less than a few millimeters in diameter.
+Reconstructive microsurgery focuses on repairing intricate structures such as blood vessels and nerves less than a few millimeters in diameter.

 Medications are administered for your comfort during the surgical procedure.
 Microsurgical procedures are usually performed under general anesthesia due to their precise nature and often extended duration.